ProteusMRIgHIFU/BabelBrain/docs/docs/installation.md

 Just open BabelBrain from the Applications section in macOS.

 ## Manual execution
-Activate the conda environment, change to the `BabelBrain/BabelBrain` directory and run
+Activate the conda environment, change to the `BabelBrain/BabelBrain` directory and execute

 `python BabelBrain.py`

-### Building standalone application
+# Building standalone application for macOS
 A Pyinstaller specification file is provided to build the macOS application.
 In the `BabelBrain/BabelBrain` directory run

 `pyinstaller BabelBrain.spec --noconfirm`